nikolayg/nikgrozev-website/_posts/blog/2015-04-22-basic-networks-cheatsheet-part-1.md

 [TCP](http://en.wikipedia.org/wiki/Transmission_Control_Protocol) or
 [UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol).
 In case something goes wrong, network admins need a way to “debug” what has happened.
 Enter Internet Control Message Protocol (ICMP) which is used just for that.
-One notable example is the <u>ping</u> command, which uses ICMP to check the connection to a host.
+One notable example is the *ping* command, which uses ICMP to check the connection to a host.

 ## Large scale routing (Exterior Gateway Protocol)